www.locriantica.it

 THE EXPANSION OVER THE TYRRHENIAN COAST

-By this time, with the foundation of these two sub-colonies, Locri Epizephyrii took the control of a large part of territory, spreading from the Ionian to the Tyrrhenian coasts and embracing the mountains between the two seas; this expansion created the roots for the historical clashes against Kroton and Rhegion, cities which began to see in Locri a dangerous problem for their future developments.
+By this time, with the foundation of these two sub-colonies, Locri Epizephyrii took the control of a large part of territory, spreading from the Ionian to the Tyrrhenian coasts and embracing the mountains between the two seas; this expansion created the conditions for the historical clashes against Kroton and Rhegion, cities which began to see in Locri Epizephyrii a dangerous problem for their future expansion.

 Back to the top of the page